nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 ## Introduction To This Series

 Welcome to Modularity in Functional Programming!
-In this series, I'll write about using the functional paradigm to move away from writing code as whole programs that achieve a single purpose and towards writing code in pieces that can be combined together for many purposes.
+In this series, I'll write about how to stop writing programs that only do one thing and instead write code in pieces that can be combined to do many things.

 To kick the series off, I will do some posts working through the ideas covered in John Hughes's foundational memo "Why Functional Programming Matters."[^1] In each post, I'll share my thoughts on a portion of John's memo and provide runnable code examples in the Scala 3 programming language to demonstrate these ideas in a way that you interact with.